matthewp/fs/README.md

 ### fs.removeFile(fileName, callback)

 Removes the file with the name ``fileName`` from storage and calls the ``callback``.
 The callback is called even if the file doesn't exist.

+## IN PROGRESS

+This component is still in very early stages, but plans are to include methods such as:

+* readString - Get a file and return it as a string.
+* readJson - Get a file and return it as an object.
+* readDir - List the contents of a directory.